cysouw/diathesis/text/c09_adverbials.md

 ### [ Np | –N ] Conciliative+evaluative

-Some verbs that have a typical instrument connected to the action allow for the instrument to be turned into the nominative subject, but only with the addition of an evaluative adverbial [@next].
+Some verbs that have a prototypical instrument connected to the action allow for the instrument to be turned into the nominative subject, but only with the addition of an evaluative adverbial, like with *schneiden* 'to cut' [@next].

 ::: ex
 a.
 Ich schneide das Brot mit einem Messer.
-b.
-Das Messer schneidet das Brot.
-c. ^^?^ Das Messer schneidet.
+b. ^^?^ Das Messer schneidet.
-d.
+c.
 Das Messer schneidet gut.
 :::

 **Attested Verbs**